-All applicants must pass through the 1st round consisting of:
+All applicants must pass through the first round consisting of:

-5.2.1 Concert
+6.2.1 Concert

-- The applicant must play self-chosen tunes on their main instrument with their own band brought in. - At least 2 accompanists must participate in the concert - The concert must be no longer than 10 minutes. - Improvisation from the applicant must be included under consideration for the musical entirety and style related characteristics.
+- The applicant must play self-chosen tunes on their main instrument with their own band brought in. - At least 2 fellow musicians must participate in the concert - Improvisation from the applicant must be included under consideration for the musical entirety and style related characteristics.